wso2/docs-is/en/identity-server/next/docs/guides/applications/register-standard-based-app.md

 # Register a standard-based application
 When you integrate an application with {{ product_name }}, the first step is to register your app from the {{ product_name }} Console.
-If you choose the standard-based application type when you register your app, it allows you to configure the protocol settings (OIDC, SAML or Passive STS) from scratch.
+If you choose the standard-based application type when you register your app, it allows you to configure the protocol settings (OIDC, SAML or WS-Federation) from scratch.

 You can also use the standard-based application type in the following scenarios: